Kevin Stitt: Oklahoma Pardon and Parole Board

 Three of the five Oklahoma Pardon and Parole Board members are appointed by the governor.
 They serve four year terms that run concurrent with the governor's.
 Before Adam Luck and Kelley Doyle were pressured to resign from the Board in 2022, Stitt had expressed full confidence in the board over criticisms from District Attorneys like Steve Kunzweiler who want the board to be more conservative in their considerations for parole and commutation.
 The Tulsa World reported that the District Attorneys were taking an increasingly more political role that has "to some degree weakened" the board's influence.
 This came at the same time that dark money conservative advertisements targeting Stitt as not tough enough on crime began to air.
 All of this plays out despite Oklahoma incarcerating a "higher percentage of its people than any democracy on earth."
 According to Prison Policy Initiative, Oklahoma had the third-highest incarceration rate in 2021, and in 2018, it incarcerated the most women per capita.

-In 2022, Stitt at first agreed to grant parole to Jimmie Stohler after a recommendation from the Oklahoma Pardon and Parole Board, the Crossbow Killer, but later rescinded his decision.
+In 2022, Stitt at first agreed to grant parole to Jimmie Stohler, the Crossbow Killer, after a recommendation from the Oklahoma Pardon and Parole Board, but later rescinded his decision.

 Findings in a 2022 grand jury report filed by David Prater criticized Stitt for being grossly improper, claimed that he pressured the Oklahoma Pardon and Parole Board, and that his private meetings seem to have violated the Open Meetings Act.
 DAs have the ability to bring grand juries.
 When the report came out, Stitt's office issued a statement saying, "This is the latest in a string of unfounded hit jobs by the Oklahoma County District Attorney and other political insiders."
 A spokesman for Stitt said, "Oklahoma law explicitly prohibits grand juries from making allegations that public officials have engaged in misconduct, and it is clear the outgoing prosecutor took advantage of the citizens who served on this grand jury to unwittingly carry out his partisan feud against Governor Stitt and the Pardon and Parole Board."
 The report noted that the jury "had no legal authority to accuse the governor of official misconduct, which can only be done in impeachment proceedings."
 Later, Stitt "asked a judge to strike from a grand jury report a finding that he placed 'improper political pressure' on his appointees to the Oklahoma Pardon and Parole Board."